vernamlab/FNTRU/README.md

 This library uses NTL (v9.9.1 or later) with GMP support (with C++11 on).
 Tested on Linux environment.
 You can use the makefile to compile the project with he following command:

 make

+# Acknowledgment
+Funding for this research was in part provided by the US National Science Foundation CNS Award #1319130.